Why Buyers Need To Think About Future Renovations

 Get financially prepared, and make it easier for you to get what you want.

-Get pre-approved for your mortgage, and confidently negotiate with sellers.
+Get pre-qualified for your mortgage, and confidently negotiate with sellers.

 *The information provided assumes the purpose of the loan is to purchase a property, with a loan amount of $100,000.00 and an estimated property value of $175,000.
 In addition, the property is located in Richmond, IN, is within Wayne County, is an existing single-family home and will be used as a primary residence.
 The rate lock period is 30 days, and the assumed credit score is 740.
 Loan amounts greater than $100,000 may result in a higher interest rate and APR.